It refers to a group of soft tissue tumors that have specific characteristics in common.

 Although the popular conception of Peyronie’s disease is that it always involves the curvature of the penis, scar tissue sometimes causes indentations instead of curvature.

-A variety of treatments have been used, but none has been especially effective.
+A variety of treatments have been used, but none has been incredibly effective.
 It is estimated that it affects approximately 10% of men.
 The condition becomes more common with age.

-The disorder is limited to the penis, although a significant number of men with Peyronie have concurrent connective tissue disorders in the hand and, to a lesser degree, in the feet.
+The disorder is limited to the penis, although many men with Peyronie have concurrent connective tissue disorders in the hand and the feet to a lesser degree.

 An ultrasound can provide conclusive evidence of Peyronie’s disease, ruling out congenital curvature or other disorders.